 If that’s a bit confusing, it may help you to watch this video over nib insertion:

-If you have correctly inserted the nib, it should feel secure; it shouldn’t wobble at all.
+If you have correctly inserted the nib, it will feel secure; it shouldn’t wobble at all.

 Your pen is now ready to write!

 Teaching modern calligraphy workshops has given me a unique opportunity to understand beginners’ calligraphy problems and frustrations firsthand.
-Here is a list of six problems and their solutions:
+Below, you’ll find a list of six problems and their solutions:

-- Ink flow is erratic – Same solution as the issue above: try holding your pen at a tighter angle to the paper.
+- Ink flow is erratic – Same solution as the issue above: try holding your pen at a closer angle to the paper.

 - The ink is bleeding – Ink bleed occurs with lower quality papers.
 Make sure you are using a high-quality paper (such as 32# laserjet).

-- Your hand is shaking – See Calligraphy Troubleshooting: Nib Pressure and Shaking Hand.
+- Your hand is shaking – Read the article Calligraphy Troubleshooting: Nib Pressure and Shaking Hand.